Austria's RBI finally gets serious about exiting Russia

 Despite the volatility of the ruble, return on equity in Russia has averaged 20% over the past eight years, and in most years Russia represented one third of profits.
 Last year it was 60%.

-“Russia was just meant to be an add-on but it became so successful it became strategic,” says one analyst who follows the bank.
+“Russia was just meant to be an add-on but it became so successful it became strategic,” said one analyst who follows the bank.

 Leaving Russia would therefore be extremely painful.
 The bank group’s return on equity was 27% last year, but a much more mediocre 9% if Russia, Belarus and Bulgaria (where it has sold its bank) are excluded.